 In the UK, OFSI has the power to impose monetary penalties of up to £1 million or 50% of the value of the breach (whichever is higher).
 For breaches committed on or after 15 June 2022, OFSI may now impose civil monetary penalties on a strict liability basis (regardless of the absence of knowledge or a reasonable cause to suspect).
 For earlier breaches, OFSI must show that, on the balance of probabilities, offenders had knowledge or reasonable cause to suspect that they were in breach of sanctions.
 Guidance on OFSI’s monetary penalties can be found here.
-As of January 2021, OFSI has imposed monetary penalties in four cases.
+As of February 2022, OFSI has imposed monetary penalties in six cases.
 See Sanctions Enforcement in the Latest Development Section.

 The Policing and Crime Act 2017 also added financial sanctions violations to the list of offenses for which Serious Crime Prevention Orders may be imposed on the basis of a civil standard of proof.
 Such orders are aimed at preventing further serious crime.